 “I need to speak to Campo.”

-“Because Hannigan’s people found me when I left the party.
-I left to get drinks at the Viola Tavern and, after walking home, Hannigan’s men surrounded us and chased us away.
-They somehow knew where I was going to be when I hadn’t told anyone where I was going.”
+“Because Hannigan found me again.
+After the party, I left to go get drinks at the Viola Tavern, and his men surrounded us and chased us away.
+They knew where I was going to be when I hadn’t mentioned it to anyone.”

 Severo thought on this, made Vincenzo listen to the whistle in his dying lungs.
 Then he asked, “What of it?”

-“It seems like they have a problem with you keeping in touch with those freaks you fancy at those bars.”
+“It seems like they have a problem with you keeping in touch with those faggots you fancy at those bars.”

 Vincenzo blinked several times.
 Even with his life in danger, he was still on this.
 What was it with old men and their fascination with another man’s romantic life?
 “What does that have to do with anything?”

 “I’ve mentioned this to Campo multiple times, and he agrees that you spend too much time there.
 You’re becoming more of a target the more you parade your fetish around on a leash.
 If this continues and you start placing the Family in danger, you’ll pay for it.
 I’ll make sure of it.”